Esplugues de Llobregat: History

 At the summit of Sant Pere Màrtir mountain, remains of Iberian pottery have been found (monochrome glazed pottery, oxidized pottery, and Iberian "sandwich" type pottery), although no structural remains have been discovered.
 Esplugues de Llobregat has been documented since the year 964, in a will that mentions houses, vineyards, and orchards but does not reference any population center.
 It was not until 1096 that a territorial delimitation was recorded, noting around ten houses and approximately fifty inhabitants.

 No remains of the small church from that time have survived, but it is known that it was very small, Romanesque, and had a modest bell gable.
 Dedicated to Saint Mary Magdalene, it was consecrated in 1103 by Bishop Berenguer of Barcelona.
 In the 12th century, the most influential family was the Picalquers, who owned most of the land in the area, including the Castle of Picalquers.
 During the Middle Ages, Esplugues was organized around two centers: the "sagrera," which housed the church and several farmhouses, and the Raval area, where the castle and an old inn were located.

 It was not until the 18th century, with the construction of the Royal Road, that the town center shifted towards this new route, causing the old Raval nucleus to lose prominence.
 Evidence of this transformation includes the construction of a new inn (now the town hall) and the emergence of workers' houses on both sides of the road.
-By the 20th century, Esplugues transitioned from a village to a city, particularly from the 1950s onward, when its population grew from 5,000 inhabitants to 49,000 by 1990.
+By the 20th century, Esplugues transitioned from a village to a town, particularly from the 1950s onward, when its population grew from 5,000 inhabitants to 49,000 by 1990.

-In recent decades, Esplugues has evolved from an industrial town into a service-oriented city, notable for its proximity to Barcelona.
+In recent decades, Esplugues has evolved from an industrial town into a service-oriented one, notable for its proximity to Barcelona.
 This has led to housing prices becoming, on average, among the highest in Spain.